 Dig Deeper: What’s in a Name?
 Mental Retardation

 In the past, individuals with IQ scores below 70 and significant adaptive and social functioning delays were diagnosed with mental retardation.
 When this diagnosis was first named, the title held no social stigma.
 In time, however, the degrading word “retard” sprang from this diagnostic term.
 “Retard” was frequently used as a taunt, especially among young people, until the words “mentally retarded” and “retard” became an insult.
 As such, the DSM-5 now labels this diagnosis as “intellectual disability.”
 Many states once had a Department of Mental Retardation to serve those diagnosed with such cognitive delays, but most have changed their name to Department of Developmental Disabilities or something similar in language.
 The Social Security Administration still uses the term “mental retardation” but is considering eliminating it from its programming (Goad, 2013).
-Earlier in the chapter, we discussed how language affects how we think.
+Earlier in the module, we discussed how language affects how we think.
 Do you think changing the title of this department has any impact on how people regard those with developmental disabilities?
 Does a different name give people more dignity, and if so, how?
 Does it change the expectations for those with developmental or cognitive disabilities?
 Why or why not?

 Link to Learning

 This CrashCourse Psychology video elaborates on intelligence testing and explains the common WAIS and WISC IQ tests: